snap-stanford/ViRel/README.md

 ```bash
 python relation_analogy.py --yaml config/main1.yaml
 ```
+More example yaml config files can be found in the `config` subdirectory.

 The hyperparameters can also be passed in via command line, see `get_default_args` in `args.py` for all possible args to pass in.
 If an arg is not passed in, the default value will be used in `get_default_args`.
 Specifying an arg in the .yaml file will take precedence over passing in command line values.